coldtest-berlin/pq-single-address-backup/README.md

 ### Roadmap

 - v1 (current): PBKDF2-HMAC-SHA256 200k - minimal, native WebCrypto, easy to audit.
 And v1 shows unencrypted SEED.
 This is for test purposes only.
 - v2 (planned): scrypt N=16384, r=8, p=8 - BIP-38 compatible, memory-hard KDF for weak passwords.
 KDF field already allows upgrade.
-And we will add entropy and remove showing unencrypted SEED.
+Moreover we will add entropy and remove showing unencrypted SEED.
 Only encrypted will be shown.

 Inspired by the user experience of BIP-38.